 Bogaerts International School is proud to offer the IB Middle Years Programme (MYP) to our students aged 12 to 16.
 This programme, aligned with our PYP and DP offerings, provides our students with an education aligned with the most recognized international curriculum in the world.

 A Learner-Centred, Contextual Approach

-Thus, curriculum in the MYP is developed with the learner and his or her needs and goals toward this development at its heart.
-The end result, we find, is a student who exemplifies the IB learner profile.
-This profile of personal qualities, rather than a narrow focus on subject and fact mastery, is what will make such a difference in a student’s future.
+Thus, curriculum in the MYP is developed with the learner and his or her needs and goals in mind to cultivate personal and academic development.
+The end result is a student who exemplifies the International Baccalaureate (IB) learner profile.
+This profile of personal qualities is what will prepare our students for a content and successful future.

 A Conceptual Approach

 The MYP approaches learning from a conceptual perspective – “big ideas that have relevance within specific disciplines and across subject areas.”
 At BIS, this lies at the heart of curriculum planning, and a conceptual approach to learning enables both student and teacher to create memorable, impactful experiences without the restrictions of strict subject study.
 Collaboration amongst staff also allows students to access conceptual understanding across multiple courses.
 This supports student learning through reinforcement and revision.

 Practically, the MYP does not do away with the more traditional view of a school as a centre of knowledge.
 Specific subject study is encouraged at the secondary level, and students will find themselves focusing on languages, mathematics, sciences, humanities, current affairs, digital design, art, and performing arts within the structure of the programme.
 This subject focus is designed to provide students with a breadth of knowledge-based experiences, but all within the scope of conceptual understanding and inter-disciplinary opportunities (collaboration between subjects).